djagerif/comfort2mqtt/DOCS.md

 ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/181c6e31-8210-4fb1-9e30-f69a3a416e20)

 Even though this is a mostly Python implementation, it's currently only tested on an amd64 platform.
-It has been developed on 64-bit Alpine Linux, other platforms remain untested and it's not clear if it will work or not.
+It has been developed on 64-bit Alpine Linux with other platforms remaining untested and it's unclear if it will work or not.

 ⚠️ This add-on requires initial configuration to connect with Home Assistant and your Comfort system e.g. Comfort II ULTRA Alarm system.